jsvanalstyne/LIRI/README.md

 6. Then enter your query after "what would you like to search?"
 7. Response information will be displayed inside the terminal.

+## Command Responses
+  - 'spotify-this-song command will respond with
+    - Artist
+    - Song Title
+    - Album
+    - Link to song
+ - 'movie-this' command will respond with
+    - Movie title
+    - Movie release year
+    - IMDB rating
+    - Rotten tomatoes rating
+    - Country where the movie was produced
+    - Summary of movie
+    - Actors/Actresses
+ - 'concert-this' command will respond with:
+    - Venue name
+    - Venue location
+    - Event data
+ - 'do-what-it-says' command will perform the command in the 'random.txt' file and search for the movie/song/artist listed.

 ## Link to Demo